mahmoud-illourmane/C-programming/README.md

 1. **Data-Structures**:
    - Implementation of a simple Linked list
-   - Implementation of a Hash Tble using a linked list
+   - Implementation of a Hash Table using a linked list

 2. **Basics**:
    - Graphs – Representation